Install InfluxDB2 Server and Data Source

-We are going to install InfluxDB, the InfluxDB data source, a Telegraf agent and then collect data from some SNMP devices.
+We are going to install InfluxDB v2, the InfluxDB data source, a Telegraf agent and then collect some data.

 Note : The configuration of Grafana, InfluxDB and Telegraf is commonly known on the internet as the TIG stack.

 The first part is to Install the InfluxDB2 service and create the data source in Grafana.

 The installation commands for your OS are at https://portal.influxdata.com/downloads/

 These instructions have been updated to install

 echo '393e8779c89ac8d958f81f942f9ad7fb82a25e133faddaf92e15b16e6ac9ce4c influxdata-archive_compat.key' | sha256sum -c && cat influxdata-archive_compat.key | gpg --dearmor | sudo tee /etc/apt/trusted.gpg.d/influxdata-archive_compat.gpg > /dev/null

 echo 'deb [signed-by=/etc/apt/trusted.gpg.d/influxdata-archive_compat.gpg] https://repos.influxdata.com/debian stable main' | sudo tee /etc/apt/sources.list.d/influxdata.list

 sudo apt-get update && sudo apt-get install influxdb2

 The InfluxDB service is usually not started by default.
 We can start it and check its status.